jamesccupps/jamesccupps.github.io/PROTOCOL.md

 | `0x09BF` | `0x0803` | Network-status read | 5033 | Sets `[+0x06] = 0x0803` |
 | `0x09C1`, `0x09C2`, `0x09C3` | — | Newer-firmware enumerate variants | 5033 | Often `0x00AC` on legacy firmware |

-### 28.6 Session Keepalive (Bare 2-byte pings on 0x33 sessions)
+### 28.6 Session Keepalive (bare 2-byte panel→supervisor pings)

 These opcodes appear as 2-byte bare-opcode keepalive frames panel → supervisor inside an established Mode A session.
 They have no body.
+The frames inherit the dialect-msg_type of the session that carries them — observed on `0x33` (legacy dialect) sessions; behavior on `0x34` (modern dialect) sessions is not yet documented and may differ.
+Dissectors and IDS signatures SHOULD recognize these opcode values on either dialect; clients SHOULD NOT generate them outbound.

 | Opcode | Notes |
 |---|---|